sminerport/eCommerceMicroservices/README.md

 ## Kubernetes Deployment
 Manifests under `aks/` describe Deployments and Services for running the entire stack on Kubernetes.
 They reference the container images built in CI/CD and configure ConfigMaps and Secrets for environment variables.

+## Security Note
+Sample Dockerfiles and initialization scripts in this repository use default credentials for demonstration purposes.
+For example:

+- `MYSQL_ROOT_PASSWORD=admin` in `mysql/Dockerfile`
+- example passwords in `postgres/postgres-init/sql2.sql`
+- an `'admin_token'` placeholder in `frontend/src/app/services/users.service.ts`

+These values are not meant for production.
+Override them with environment variables or secrets when deploying the services.

 ---

 This README offers a high level overview.
 For detailed instructions on building, running or testing each microservice, refer to the README contained in its corresponding submodule.